Burkina Faso v Gabon

 - 12Kanga

-- 11AllevinahBooked at 7mins
+- 7BoupendzaBooked at 18mins

 Substitutes